-The North Carolina Agricultural Research Service (NCARS) is committed to seeking, receiving and utilizing input from all stakeholder groups, including under represented groups and the general public.
+The North Carolina Agricultural Research Service (NCARS) is committed to seeking, receiving and utilizing input from all stakeholder groups, including under-represented groups and the general public.
 A significant portion of the input from individuals throughout the state comes from interactions of research scientists with county-based extension personnel and directly with producers, industry and other agribusiness representatives.
-Approximately 100 of the 350 research faculty also have extension appointments.
+Approximately 100 research faculty also have extension appointments.
 These faculty are the primary day-to-day communication link between agribusiness, county extension offices and NCARS.
 Because their research and extension activities are directed toward the development-implementation phase of new knowledge and technology, they are constantly relating industry needs and suggestions to other researchers whose emphasis is more in the discovery phase.
 In addition, these faculty interact with county extension personnel in such a way that input from individual consumers is also effectively communicated to NCARS administration and faculty.

-Stakeholder input utilized in determining research program directions is also received through numerous formal advisory groups.
+Stakeholder input utilized in determining research directions is also received through numerous associations.
 NCARS interacts with 90 official commodity and agricultural industry associations from within North Carolina.
-An NCARS representative attends at least one and sometimes more meetings or conferences of these associations each year.
-During these meetings opinions and facts related to the needs and concerns of that industry sector are obtained through both formal presentations and informal conversations with attendees.
-The NCARS representative is always introduced early in the meetings so that any individual there can contact them and discuss whatever issues they desire.
+A College of Agriculture and Life Sciences administrator is appointed as the official liaison for each of these associations and attends at least one, and sometimes more, of their meetings or conferences each year.
+During these meetings, opinions and facts related to the needs and concerns of that industry sector are obtained through both formal presentations and informal conversations with attendees.
+The NCARS representative is always introduced early in the meeting so that any individual there can contact them and discuss whatever issues they desire.
+In addition, the college has employed a Director of Commodity Relations, who reports directly to the Dean and coordinates the activities of the liaisons.
+This individual also has responsibility for working with any association that has a need or concern relative to the college's programs, particularly if it might involve any state or federal legislation.

 Of the 90 state agricultural industry associations, 24 provide funding to various research projects annually, usually on a competitive basis.
-In these cases, an NCARS representative sits with the association's board of directors at least twice per year; first, to determine high priority research areas to be used in the request for proposals and second, to assist the board in deciding which proposals to fund.
-This is the most targeted type of stakeholder input, having a direct effect on research activities within NCARS.
+In these cases, the association board give NCARS information on high-priority research areas to be used in the request for proposals, and the board decides which proposals to fund.
+This is the most targeted type of stakeholder input, having a direct effect on research activities within NCARS diverse backgrounds.
+The Advisory Council assists NCARS by: